Iris Akahoshi

-Iris Akahoshi (March 14, 1929, Czechoslovakia – July 24, 1987, U.S.) was an American human rights activist who became known for her persistent support of a jailed Ukrainian political prisoner.
+Iris Akahoshi (March 14, 1929 – July 24, 1987) was an American human rights activist who became known for her persistent support of a jailed Ukrainian political prisoner.

 Biography

 Akahoshi was born in Czechoslovakia to German parents.
 Her family moved to the United States when she was a young child and she grew up in Hollywood, California.

-Akahoshi was an engineer by training but soon moved on to other interests.
-As she once wrote, “I simply cannot commit myself to one thing for any great length of time, and consequently I can never really become an expert at anything, though I came close to it in the engineering field.
-(I remained in it for seven years and was considered one of the better persons in my trade.)
+An engineer by training, she soon moved on to other interests.
+As she once wrote, "I simply cannot commit myself to one thing for any great length of time, and consequently I can never really become an expert at anything, though I came close to it in the engineering field.
+(I remained in it for seven years and was considered one of the better persons in my trade.)"